linode/terraform-provider-linode/docs/resources/lke_cluster.md

 ### pool

+~> **Notice** Due to limitations in Terraform, the order of pools in the `linode_lke_cluster` resource is treated as significant.
+For example, the removal of the first listed pool in a cluster may result in all other node pools being updated accordingly.

 The following arguments are supported in the `pool` specification block:

 * `type` - (Required) A Linode Type for all of the nodes in the Node Pool.
 See all node types [here](https://api.linode.com/v4/linode/types).